xyproto/sdl2-examples/README.md

 Samples that does not build
 ---------------------------

-* See the `doesnotbuild` branch for samples that currently does not build.
+* See the samples that are commented out at the top of the `Makefile` for a list of samples that currently does not build on 64-bit Arch Linux.

 Pull requests are welcome!